-6.1.1 Update cycle
+6.1.1.
+Update cycle

-6.1.1.1 The same update cycle shall be applied to the AIP Amendments, the AIP data set and the Instrument Flight Procedures data set in order to ensure the coherence of the data items that appear in multiple Aeronautical Information Products.
+The same update cycle shall be applied to the AIP and the digital data sets in order to ensure the consistency of the data items that appear in multiple aeronautical information products.

-6.1.2 Specifications for AIP Amendments
+6.1.2.
+Specifications for AIP Amendments